Aryan-CC/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Lab1.md

    ![](Images/img5.png)

 6. You have successfully created a **Azure Database for PostgreSQL servers** resource.
 Wait for the deployment to get completed.

-<validation step="f2ae7180-4546-477b-a273-f7533b5cae36" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   > - Hit the Validate button for the corresponding task.
+  - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+<validation step="f2ae7180-4546-477b-a273-f7533b5cae36" />

 ## Summary